-Funeral Insurance, what exactly is it?
-How does it work?
+Funeral Insurance, what is it and how does it work?
 Is it a good move for me?

 In this post, I will discuss a very difficult to talk about but very specific life insurance product.
 Yes, Funeral Insurance.
-We are going to put enough information into this article for you to decide if Funeral Insurance is worthwhile for you, personally.
+We are going to put enough information into this article to help decide if Funeral Insurance for seniors is worthwhile for you, personally.

 While a difficult subject to think about, talk about and financially plan for, as mature adults, we know that there are universal truths that all people will some day face.